Lyft Sexual Assault Lawsuit: How To File & Lawsuit Updates

 If you have questions about your experience or are seeking information about filing a Lyft sexual assault lawsuit, you can reach out ot us for support today.

 Some recent high-profile lawsuits against Lyft make multiple allegations against the rideshare company related to their trust and safety practices, background checks policies, and beyond.
+These lawsuits were filed by a variety of law firms working to protect survivors and are not necessarily indicative of future results.

-Lyft Sexual Assault Lawyers & Lawsuits FAQs
+Lyft Sexual Assault Lawsuits FAQs

 Since the launch of rideshare apps, it is likely tens of thousands of people have experienced sexual harassment, abuse, assault, kidnapping, and other violent crimes in rideshares.

-In their first and only US Safety Report, Lyft self-reported showed they received 4,158 reports of sexual assault between 2017 – 2019.
-They have not published data for 2020 – 2024.
+In their latest US Safety Report, published in July of 2024, Lyft stated that they received 2,651 reports of sexual assault between 2020-2022.
+They have not published data for 2023–2024.

 Below you will find FAQs related to filing a sexual assault lawsuit against Lyft if you experienced rideshare sexual assault or abuse.